Venture capital in Poland: Cooperation of Polish startups and investors

 Venture capital is an example of the so-called smart money, a form of investment that apart from capital also includes mentoring and consulting.
 An investor paying to become a shareholder of the enterprise, supports it with his knowledge and experience, and helps it develop, which itself is sometimes much more desirable than financing itself.

 According to the Startup Poland study, aside from the help in the preparation of subsequent funding rounds, startups most often need the investors to introduce them to industry contacts and business mentoring.
 However, due to the inexperience of fund managers in the most important areas for startups, the offer of Polish investors is far from expected.
 The funds’ competences, both in terms of assistance in obtaining new investors, and opening contacts in the industry, are derivatives of a dense network of contacts and a solid reputation.

-A workable strategy for building smart money capital can be specialization in specific sectors.
-The more companies in a given industry pass through the fund's portfolio, the more experience and industry relationships the manager will be able to acquire.
-Investors in Poland enable startups to network with other companies in their portfolios.
-The average portfolio of a Polish venture investor is only 9 companies, so it's not an added value of a large scale, but very much appreciated by local startups.
+One approach to building smart capital involves specialization in specific sectors, allowing fund managers to accumulate industry experience and relationships as more companies within a given sector pass through their portfolio.
+In Poland, venture investors typically maintain an average portfolio of nine companies, a relatively modest scale that nonetheless provides startups with opportunities to network with other portfolio companies.